 Melanistic Form (Black Panther) | Yes, common in rainforests | Yes, common in dense forests |

-Both jaguars and leopards are solitary animals, meaning they live and hunt alone.
-They are also apex predators, meaning they are at the top of the food chain.
+- Jaguars and leopards are apex predators, meaning they are at the top of the food chain.

 Hunting and Prey Comparison Table